-Description: Rising eighty-nine feet above the rocky, south side of Little Brewster Island, the white tapering tower of Boston Light deserves its description as the “ideal American Lighthouse.”
-Flanked by a white clapboard keeper’s dwelling, a picturesque oil house, and a fog signal building, Boston Light stands sentinel over one of the oldest and most important harbors on the Eastern Seaboard.
+Description: Rising eighty-nine feet above the rocky, south side of Little Brewster Island, the white tapering tower of Boston Lighthouse deserves its description as the “ideal American Lighthouse.”
+Flanked by a white clapboard keeper’s dwelling, a picturesque oil house, a fog signal house, and a unique cistern building, Boston Lighthouse stands sentinel over one of the oldest and most important harbors on the Eastern Seaboard.
 Its appearance, however, is only part of its charm, for its story reads like a Who’s Who of American History.

-However, both the tower and its first two keepers met violent ends.
-The first keeper, George Worthylake, lived on Little Brewster Island with his wife and two daughters, Ruth and Ann, and their slave Shadwell.
-On Nov.
-3, 1718, Worthylake and his wife and daughter Ruth were returning from an excursion to Boston.
+Both the tower and its first two keepers met violent ends.
+George Worthylake, the first keeper, lived on Little Brewster Island with his wife Ann, two daughters, Ruth and Ann, and the family slave Shadwell.
+On November 3, 1718, Worthylake and his wife and daughter Ruth were returning from an excursion to Boston.
 Accompanied by a friend, John Edge, they anchored their sloop near Little Brewster, and Shadwell paddled out in a canoe to bring the party to shore.
-Worthylake’s younger daughter, Ana, and her friend were watching their progress from the island when suddenly the overloaded canoe capsized and the members of the party were left struggling in the water.
+Worthylake’s younger daughter, Ann, and her friend were watching their progress from the island when suddenly the overloaded canoe capsized and the members of the party were left struggling in the water.
 The two girls watched, horrified, as one by one each person sank beneath the water and drowned.
 The tragedy shook the people of Boston.
-A young Benjamin Franklin wrote a poem about it entitled “The Lighthouse Tragedy” and sold copies of it on the streets.
+A young Benjamin Franklin wrote a poem about it entitled “The Lighthouse Tragedy” and sold copies of it on the streets of Boston.
 Soon a second keeper, Robert Sanders, took over, but he also drowned only a few days after accepting the position.

-Fortunately the third keeper, John Hayes, survived long enough to make two significant improvements: he requested a gallery be built around the tower’s lantern room so he could keep the glass free of ice and snow, and he requested some sort of a gun “to answer Ships in a Fogg”.
-In 1719, America’s first fog signal— a cannon—was installed on the island where it remained until the early 1960’s, when it was moved to the Coast Guard Academy.
-In 1993, it was brought back to the island, where it is on display.
+Fortunately the third keeper, John Hayes, survived long enough to make two significant improvements: he requested a gallery be built around the tower’s lantern room so he could keep the glass free of ice and snow, and he asked for some sort of a gun “to answer Ships in a Fogg”.
+In 1719, America’s first fog signal— a cannon—was installed on the island where it remained until the early 1960s, when it was moved to the Coast Guard Academy.
+In 1993, the cannon was brought back to the island, where it is on display.
 Today in heavy fog a siren blasts out twice in rapid succession once a minute.

-The damage to the lighthouse, though a grand gesture, was not a permanent or even very severe one, and the British soon sent repairmen.
-General Washington knew that the colonials could not allow the British to relight the tower, so he sent a second raiding party, this time 300 soldiers under the command of Major Benjamin Tupper.
+The damage to the lighthouse, though a grand gesture, was not permanent or even very severe, and the British soon sent repairmen to restore it.
+General Washington knew that the colonists could not allow the British to relight the tower, so he sent a second raiding party, this time 300 soldiers under the command of Major Benjamin Tupper.
 Arriving in the middle of the night on July 31, the Americans had the element of surprise and the aid of darkness.
 They quickly defeated the unprepared redcoats, destroyed all the work that had been completed by British carpenters, and set fire to everything that would burn.

 The raid would have been an unqualified success except that by then the tide had gone out, leaving the whaleboats they had used for transportation stranded on the beach.
 Major Tupper knew they had no time to waste before British reinforcements arrived, and ordered his men to push the boats with all their might back into the water.
 By the time they were again afloat, the British fleet had descended and would have defeated them had not an American artillery piece on nearby Nantasket Head opened fire.
 The trusty Minutemen lost only one member of their company, while the British suffered heavy casualties.
 General Washington praised the men as “gallant and soldier-like.”

 Initially the tower housed oil lamps; sixteen lamps were in place in 1789 when the Federal Government took possession.
-In 1811, the more effective Argand lamps, mounted on a rotating case, replaced the old oil lamps.
-When the tower was raised to 89 feet, it was also refitted with a 12-sided second-order Fresnel lens.
+In 1811, fourteen of the more effective Argand lamps, mounted on a rotating case and backed by parabolic reflectors, replaced the old oil lamps.
+I.W.P.
+Lewis installed a new lantern room and lighting apparatus atop the tower in 1839, using fourteen twenty-one inch reflectors and an equal number of lamps that Captain M.C.
+Perry of the U.S. Navy had acquired in England.
+The apparatus had two faces, each with seven lamps and reflectors, and it completed a revolution every three minutes.
+When the tower was raised to eighty-nine feet, it was also refitted with a twelve-sided second-order Fresnel lens.

-Fortunately the lighthouse that had faced such drama during the early days of the American Revolution was too far north to suffer damage during the Civil War.
-It was not immune to succeeding conflicts, however.
-During both the War of 1812 and World War I, the light was dimmed so as not to be of use to enemy ships, and from 1941 to July of 1945 Boston Light was extinguished altogether.
+Fortunately, the lighthouse that had faced such drama during the early days of the American Revolution was too far north to suffer damage during the Civil War, but it was not immune to succeeding conflicts.
+During both the War of 1812 and World War I, the light was dimmed so as not to be of use to enemy ships, and from late 1941 to July of 1945 Boston Light was extinguished altogether.

 Located on Little Brewster Island marking the entrance to Boston Harbor.
 The lighthouse is owned by the Coast Guard.
 Grounds open, tower open during tours, dwelling closed.